confluentinc/examples/cloud-etl/docs/index.rst

 ksqlDB
 ~~~~~~

 #.
-From the `Confluent Cloud UI <https://confluent.cloud>`__, select your Kafka cluster and click the ksqlDB tab to view the `flow <https://docs.confluent.io/cloud/current/get-started/ksql.html#use-flow-view-to-inspect-data>`__ through your ksqlDB application:
+From the Confluent Cloud Console, select your Kafka cluster and click the ksqlDB tab to view the `flow <https://docs.confluent.io/cloud/current/get-started/ksql.html#use-flow-view-to-inspect-data>`__ through your ksqlDB application:

    .. figure:: images/flow.png
       :alt: image